ABOUT THIS PROGRAM

 Off-line collaborative activities: discussion forum and material reading and posting, group project development.

-Live activities: invited keynote speaker to discuss the week topic with live participation during the class of & Innovation group project: Mentors will follow group projects during the six weeks.
+Live activities: during the live activities we will discuss one of the components of the pitch and using examples from participants for learning what is essential when developing that component for a successful start-up in health sciences.
+Mentors will follow group projects during the seven weeks.
 Participants will be divided into groups according to their background and expertise to ensure diverse groups.